Stocks ascend to record on economic recovery, vaccine outlook

 Cyclical and small cap names, which generally benefit the soonest as an economy recovers from a recession, led the way higher, with energy .SPNY, industrial .SPLRCI and financial .SPSY the top-performing sectors.
 The Russell 2000 index of small cap stocks gained 2.37%.

-“If you look at the move in energy, that is clearly a beneficiary from less restrictive work from home, or forced to not travel or do things,” said Andrew Mies, chief investment officer at 6 Meridien in Omaha.
+“If you look at the move in energy, that is clearly a beneficiary from less restrictive work from home, or forced to not travel or do things,” said Andrew Mies, chief investment officer at 6 Meridian in Wichita, Kansas.

 The announcement by Moderna followed similarly upbeat news a week ago from rival Pfizer PFE.N.